csimpkins/python-course/slides/modules-programs.md

 >>> math.sqrt(64)
 Traceback (most recent call last):
 File "<stdin>", line 1, in <module>
-NameError: name ’math’ is not defined
+NameError: name 'math' is not defined
 ```

 # Importing Names from a Module